ferrnnaando/hackintosh-guide/README.md

   - Frequent updates and maintenance to keep your Hackintosh functioning.

   It's essential to be patient and persistent when troubleshooting and be prepared for potential limitations in your Hackintosh setup.

+**Note:** Hackintoshing may not work perfectly, and it may require ongoing maintenance.
+Ensure you respect Apple's terms and the legality of creating a Hackintosh in your jurisdiction.